 Is Jalapeno Popper Hasselback Chicken Okay To Meal Prep?

 Yep!
-It's a delicious dish to add to your keto meal plan that is wonderful for meal prepping.
+It's a delicious dish to add to your keto meal plan that is wonderful for meal prepping or to add to your monthly meal plans.
 Place it in single-serving dishes with a tight-fitting lid.
 Then when you need it, you can grab it and warm it up.
 I like using glass food containers because you can heat them upright in the container, but plastic also works too.

 - 2 oz cream cheese softened